rnburn/bbai-kernel/README.md

   ptr1 = std::move(ptr2);
     // because the two pointers have unequal allocators, the assignment will
-    // reallocate and moveconstruct a B type into the buffer
+    // reallocate memory and move construct an instance of B into buffer

   std::cout << (reinterpret_cast<char*>(ptr1.get()) == buffer.data()) << "\n";
     // prints 1